Password Manager - Remember, delete, change and import saved passwords in Firefox

 Make Firefox remember usernames and passwords

-When you enter a username and password Firefox hasn't already stored for a website, it will ask if you want Firefox to remember them.
+When you enter a username and password that you haven't already saved for a website, Firefox will ask if you want to remembersave it.

 Managing multiple accounts for a site